NIPT Test Step by Step: Procedure, Results Timeline & Common Myths

 Reasons To Wait

-Although NIPT can be done as early as 10 weeks, waiting until at least that point helps guarantee there’s enough fetal DNA in your blood for reliable screening.
+Although NIPT can start at 10 weeks, waiting until at least that point helps ensure enough fetal DNA in your blood.
+This can support reliable screening.

-1. At 10 weeks, NIPT usually has enough fetal DNA for accurate screening.
+1. At 10 weeks, NIPT often has enough fetal DNA for accurate screening.

-2. By 14 weeks, fetal fraction often rises, which can improve detection of trisomies.
+2. By later weeks, fetal fraction may rise, which can reduce the chance of a failed sample.

-3. If you’ve had an increased risk in prior pregnancies, missed earlier screening, or complications, health care and genetic counseling can help you choose the best timing.
+3. If you’ve had a prior increased-risk result, pregnancy complications, or missed earlier screening, genetic counseling can help you choose timing.

-This is a personal choice, and you can discuss your goals, history, and concerns with your provider before testing.
+This is a personal choice.
+You can discuss your goals, history, and concerns with your provider before testing.

 How Does the NIPT Blood Test Work?

-The lab then analyzes cell-free DNA fragments from you and the placenta to screen for chromosomal conditions, including trisomies 21, 18, and 13, as well as sex chromosome abnormalities.
+The lab then analyzes cell-free DNA fragments from you and the placenta.
+It screens for chromosomal conditions, including trisomies 21, 18, and 13, and some sex chromosome differences.

-Your result reports the likelihood of these conditions, so it helps guide next steps rather than provide a definitive diagnosis.
-This method is favored due to its minimal risk compared to invasive procedures, making it an appealing choice for expectant parents.
+Your result reports the likelihood of these conditions.
+It helps guide next steps rather than provide a final diagnosis.

 Blood Sample Collection

-A simple blood draw starts the NIPT process: a sample of the mother’s blood is collected by venipuncture and analyzed for cell-free DNA from both maternal and fetal sources.
+A simple blood draw starts the NIPT process.
+A clinician collects a sample of your blood by venipuncture and sends it to a lab.

-You’ll usually have this blood sample taken after 10 weeks of gestation, when enough fetal DNA is circulating for reliable screening.
-The procedure is quick, routine, and doesn’t expose you or your fetus to risk.
+You’ll usually have this blood sample taken after 10 weeks of gestation.
+By then, enough fetal fraction may circulate in your blood for reliable screening.

-2. A clinician inserts a needle into a vein by venipuncture.
+2. Let the clinician place a needle into a vein.

 Cell-Free DNA Analysis

-After the blood sample is collected, the lab analyzes cell-free DNA (cfDNA) fragments from the placenta that circulate in your bloodstream.
+After the blood sample reaches the lab, specialists analyze cell-free DNA (cfDNA) fragments circulating in your bloodstream.
+These fragments include DNA from you and the placenta.

 Risk-Based Result Reporting

-NIPT blood test results are reported by risk level, helping your healthcare provider interpret what the cell-free DNA findings mean for conditions such as Down syndrome, trisomy 18, and trisomy 13.
+NIPT blood test results use risk level language.
+This helps your healthcare provider explain what the cell-free DNA findings may mean.

 Your NIPT results usually fall into three groups:

-1. Low chance: the chromosomal finding is very unlikely.
+1. Low chance: the screened chromosomal condition looks very unlikely.

-2. Increased chance: you may need follow-up testing.
+2. Increased chance: you may need follow-up diagnostic testing.

-3. Inconclusive: the fetal DNA amount wasn’t enough, and repeat testing may help.
+3. Inconclusive: the lab could not get enough clear information, and repeat testing may help.

 What Does NIPT Screen For?

-What does this screening test look for?
-NIPT is a screening test that checks for common chromosomal conditions without putting you through invasive procedures.
-It analyzes cell-free DNA in your blood and can assess fetal chromosomal abnormalities as early as 10 weeks of gestation.
+NIPT screens for common chromosomal conditions without putting you through invasive procedures.
+It analyzes cell-free DNA in your blood and can assess certain fetal chromosomal risks as early as 10 weeks of gestation.

 You can use it to screen for Down syndrome (Trisomy 21), Edwards syndrome (Trisomy 18), and Patau syndrome (Trisomy 13).
-It also evaluates sex chromosome aneuploidies, including Turner syndrome (Monosomy X) and Klinefelter syndrome (XXY).
+Some panels also evaluate sex chromosome aneuploidies, including Turner syndrome (Monosomy X) and Klinefelter syndrome (XXY).

 Still, it doesn’t replace diagnostic testing, which confirms a result when needed.
 Your report may show low, increased, or inconclusive risk, and an increased-risk result usually leads to follow-up testing.